 This page may contain affiliate links.
 Please read my disclosure for more info.

-What’s This Permaculture Thing?
+What’s Permaculture All About?

 Have you heard your favorite gardener talking about something called permaculture?
 If so, then knowing what the word means will help you give the best gifts!